fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

 Consequently, there is a growing need for solutions that allow VoIP traversal through the corporate firewall that alleviate the concerns above.
-This issue is further exacerbated by the growing adoption of webRTC by enterprise applications, which provide a ready source of RTP traffic which often needs to traverse the firewall.
+This issue is further exacerbated by the growing adoption of WebRTC by enterprise applications, which provide a ready source of RTP traffic which often needs to traverse the firewall.